Major League Soccer: Rules and officials

-MLS follows the rules and standards of the International Football Association Board (IFAB).
+When the league began play, it tried to gain popularity by "Americanizing" the game: the game clock counted down in each half and stopped for certain dead ball, and matches level at the end of regulation were resolved with a running penalty shootout.
+Now MLS follows the rules and standards of the International Football Association Board (IFAB).

 Since 2005, the playoff extra time structure follows IFAB standards: two full 15-minute periods, followed by a penalty shootout if necessary.

 U.S. Soccer hired the first full-time professional referees in league history in 2007 as part of the league's "Game First" initiatives.

 Major League Soccer has been implementing fines and suspensions since the 2011 season for simulation (diving) through its Disciplinary Committee, which reviews plays after the match.
 The first player fined under the new rule was Charlie Davies, fined $1,000 for intentionally deceiving match officials.

 MLS uses the list of banned substances published by the World Anti-Doping Agency.

 Branding

 The current MLS logo debuted in 2014, ahead of the league's 20th season, replacing an earlier logo that featured a stylized boot and ball.
 The current logo is a simple crest with a diagonal stripe, the MLS wordmark, and three stars that represent "community, club, and country".
 The logo was designed to be remixed in different color schemes that match teams when used on merchandise and jerseys.

 The first MLS anthem was unveiled in 2007 and was composed by Audiobrain.
 The current league anthem debuted in 2020 and was composed by film score composer Hans Zimmer.
-It will be used during league broadcasts and as a prelude to kickoff at stadiums.
+It's used during league broadcasts and as a prelude to kickoff at stadiums.

 Team names

 In the early years of MLS, teams were typically given official nicknames in the style of other U.S. sports leagues (e.g., Columbus Crew, Los Angeles Galaxy, New England Revolution).
-Several club names in MLS originated with previous professional soccer clubs, such as the 1970s-era NASL team names San Jose Earthquakes, Seattle Sounders, Portland Timbers and Vancouver Whitecaps.
+Several club names in MLS originated with previous professional soccer clubs, such as the 1970s-era NASL team names San Jose Earthquakes, Seattle Sounders, Portland Timbers, and Vancouver Whitecaps.

 D.C.
-United and Miami Fusion FC were the only two MLS teams to adopt European naming conventions during the 1990s.
-In recent years, European-style names have become increasingly common in MLS, with expansion teams such as Real Salt Lake, Toronto FC, New York City FC, Atlanta United FC, Minnesota United FC, and FC Cincinnati, along with rebrandings such as FC Dallas (formerly the Dallas Burn), Sporting Kansas City (formerly the Kansas City Wizards) and CF Montréal (formerly the Montreal Impact).
+United was the only MLS team to adopt European naming conventions during the 1990s.
+In more recent years, European-style names have become increasingly common in MLS, with expansion teams such as Real Salt Lake, Toronto FC, New York City FC, Atlanta United FC, Minnesota United FC, and FC Cincinnati, along with rebrandings such as FC Dallas (formerly the Dallas Burn), Sporting Kansas City (formerly the Kansas City Wizards), and CF Montréal (formerly the Montreal Impact).

 Austrian beverage company Red Bull GmbH owns and sponsors the New York Red Bulls as well as other sports teams outside the U.S.